Touchweight Management Seminar

 Touch weight Management is the way to manage how pianist feels touch weight when playing.

-Pianist feels touch weight heavy, light or comfortable etc.
+One feels touch weight heavy, light or comfortable etc. by playing it.
+Not just measuring down weight and up weight for example.

 There are reasons why and how the action is felt like that.
 Touch Weight Management looks at it from two aspects of the action.

 One aspect is static balance weight which is measured by down weight and up weight.
-Analyzing weight of each part and several ratios which relates two connecting parts among the action.
+Analyzing weight of each part and several ratios among the action.
 Touch weight can be adjustable by setting this balance weight higher or lower.

-TWM can be done at existing action as well as when replacing hammers and shanks.
-YNPTC carries out it with servicing action by request and when replacing hammer and shanks.
+TWM can be done at existing action as well as when replacing hammers and shanks etc. YNPTC carries out it with servicing action by request and/or when replacing hammer and shanks.

 Related files are downloadable.
 Please feel free to look through and use them.